TendaiPhikiso/Data-Professional-Survey-PowerBI/README.md

 By thoroughly cleaning the data, the integrity of the dataset was maintained, creating a solid foundation for meaningful analysis.

-## Data Visualisation - Case Studay Questions
+## Data Visualisation - Case Study Questions

 ## Data Source